glimmerjs/glimmer-website/src/guides/filesystem-layout.md

 # File System Layout

 Now that we're up and running, let's take a look at how things are setup.
-Here's what our brand-new `hello-glimmer` app currently looks like:
+Here's what our brand-new `my-app` currently looks like:

 ```
 app